Owen-Exon/TTRPG-Residential/Location/People/Klenna Krisborn.md

 Klenna Krisborn is a solitary natured [[astro scrap hunters|astro scrapper]] that lives on [[Astroid 4k2l]].
 She is known by the other inhabitants of the asteroid as being antisocial and combative so they usually avoid her home on the [[Lonely Side]].

+## Appearance

+Over time, Klenna's exposure to the space in [[The Scrapyard belt]] and her cybernetic enhancements have caused her skin to turn slightly gray.
+Her hair is short and white.

 ## Childhood

 Klenna grew up in what has now become the [[Sector 1 - Sparse Region|Sparse Region]] of the [[The Scrapyard belt]] and has only leaves once a year to sell her wares.
 Her parents died whists scavenging near the [[Sector 2 - Amalgamation Core|amalgamation core]] and since then she has slowly moved anticlockwise around the belt until she reached where she lives now.